decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### OctetsToProof

-The `octets_to_proof` operations describes how to parse an octet string representation of a proof, validate it and return the underlying components.
+This operation describes how to decode an octet string representing a proof, validate it and return the underlying components that make up the proof value.

 The proof value outputted by this operation consists of the following components, in that order:

 1. Three (3) valid points of the G1 subgroup, each of which must not equal the identity point.
 2. Five (5) integers representing scalars in the range of 1 to r-1 inclusive.
 3. A set of integers representing scalars in the range of 1 to r-1 inclusive, corresponding to the un-revealed from the proof message commitments.
+This set can be empty (i.e., "()").

 ```
 proof = octets_to_proof(proof_octets)

 Inputs:

-- proof_octets (REQUIRED), octet string of the form output from
+- proof_octets (REQUIRED), octet string of the form outputted from the
                            proof_to_octets operation.

 Parameters: